Standard Training: VIM - Vi IMproved, a programmer's text editor¶

 compare files

-vimdiff file1 file2
+vimdiff file1 file2vim -d file1 file2

 visual block mode